LTTLabsOSS/markbench-tests/black_myth_wukong/README.md

 ## Options

-- `kerasHost`: string representing the IP address of the Keras service. e.x. `0.0.0.0`
+- `ocrHost`: string representing the IP address of the OCR service. e.x. `0.0.0.0`
-- `kerasPort`: string representing the port of the Keras service. e.x. `8080`
+- `ocrPort`: string representing the port of the OCR service. e.x. `8080`

 ## Output